-- a proven track record of leadership;
+- a proven track record of leadership and accomplishment, particularly in development;

 - experience of managing large organizations with international exposure, and a familiarity with the public sector;